 Vaudeville and spiritual quest, ethereal but familiar, populated with moms who are also queens and birds who are also men, spaces aglow with fires that instantaneously flood with water, Mozart’s Enlightenment masterpiece touches our hearts by presenting the panoply of human possibility.

-I started with certain instincts about the piece, which I have loved since before I had the cognitive ability to know why I loved it.
-I knew I wanted it to be simple and elegant, in the same way as I hear the music.
-I also knew that I wanted the costumes to expose, rather than hide, the humanity of each character.
+I wanted the costumes to expose, rather than hide, the humanity of each character.
 I wanted to see the Queen and Sarastro struggle with their problems, to divest them of golden robes and mountainous headdresses.
 The designers and I took inspiration from the bird and planetary imagery in Joseph Cornell’s boxes, Joseph Campbell’s work on the hero’s journey, and Karl Jung’s alchemical images from Edward Edinger’s book Mystery of the Coniunctio.
-The space is loosely based on research about Masonic lodges in New England, and the natural elements we portray come from that region as well.
+The space is loosely based on research about Masonic lodges in New England, and the natural elements we portrayed come from that region as well.